-We’ve all heard of cotton, wool, and silk fabrics and with technological advancements we’ve also know about moisture, mildew and ultraviolet ray resistant materials.
-But, do you know what conductive fabrics are and how they are used?
+We’ve all heard of cotton, wool, and silk fabrics, and with technological advancements, we’ve also learned about moisture, mildew, and ultraviolet-resistant materials.
+But do you know what conductive fabrics are and how they are used?

-Lets take a quick dive into conductive fabrics, what they are, how they work, and ideal uses for them.
+Let's quickly dive into conductive fabrics, what they are, how they work, and their ideal uses.

 What are Conductive Fabrics?

-There are two main categories of conductive fibers according to the Conductive Fiber Manufacturers Council.
-The first category are “intrinsically conductive fibers and conductive polymers which constitute the largest portion of the industry, with carbon fiber being the biggest portion."
+According to the Conductive Fiber Manufacturers Co, two main categories of conductive fibers exist.
+The first category is “intrinsically conductive fibers and conductive polymers, which constitute the largest portion of the industry, with carbon fiber being the biggest portion."
 While "the second group includes non-conductive or less conductive substrates, which are then either coated or embedded with an electrically conductive element, often carbon, nickel, copper, gold, silver, or titanium.”

 Conduct Fabric Uses

-Conductive fibers are used in products ranging from metal mesh, aerospace textiles, taser or stun gun vests, conductive threads or yarns, fabric sheets used for thermal heating, etc. Conductive fabrics can also be used to conduct electricity in small spaces, for static dissipation, EMI shielding, signal and power transfer in low resistance versions, and in heating elements in higher resistance versions, in medical equipment like electrodes, and so much more.
+Conductive fibers are used in products ranging from metal mesh, aerospace textiles, taser or stun gun vests, conductive threads or yarns, fabric sheets used for thermal heating, etc. Conductive fabrics can also be used to conduct electricity in small spaces, for static dissipation, EMI shielding, signal, power transfer in low resistance versions, medical equipment like electrodes, and so much more.

-One major conductive fabric product is ARACON, a brand metal clad fiber by Micro-Coax.
-ARACON fibers are built on a modified KEVLAR® base and provide good thermal and dimensional stability with very high yarn strength.
+One primary conductive fabric product is ARACON, d meta metal-clade by Micro-Coax.
+ARACON fibers are built on a modified KEVLAR® base and provide good thermal and dimensional stability with very yarn strength.

-Conductive fibers can be woven, knit, sewn, cut or braided.
-This is a great benefit for manufacturers who can use conductive fibers for their flexibility, low weight, and versatility.
+Conductive fibers can be woven, knit, sewn, cut, or braided.
+This is an excellent benefit for manufacturers using conductive fibers for their flexibility, low weight, and versatility.

 The Future of Conductive Fabrics

-In fact, by 2025 more than $25 billion will be spent on formulations and advanced textiles for wearable technology, according to a report "Wearable Technology Materials 2015-2025" published by analysts IDTechEx.
-The industry for E-textiles or E-fabrics (AKA conductive fabrics), is growing and we will likely see advances in the fitness, healthcare, and medical industries.
-Also, conductive fabrics are being utilized in the electronics industries to help make products that are smaller – E-fabrics are much more flexible than standard metal wire making it easier to create smaller electronics.
+In fact, by 2025, more than $25 billion will be spent on formulations and advanced textiles for wearable technology, according to a report "Wearable Technology Materials 2015-2025" published by analysts IDTechEx.
+The industry for E-textiles or E-fabrics (AKA conductive fabrics, is growing, and we will likely see advances in the fitness, healthcare, and medical industries.
+Also, conductive materials are used in the electronics industries to help make smaller products.
+Fabrics are much more flexible than standard metal wire, making it easier to create smaller electronics.

-To find out more about conductive fabrics visit the Conductive Fiber Manufacturers Council – an international trade and business development resource – at http://cfibermfg.com.
+To learn more about conductive fabrics, visit the Conductive Fiber Manufacturers Council – an international trade and business development resource – at http://cfibermfg.com.

-In the meantime, you can always contact your local manufacturer or Herculite Products to inquirer about their Lectrolite® brand of conductive fabrics to find out how you can start using conductive fabrics today.
-Remember, you can use conductive fabrics to help control static, provide conductivity in small spaces where thick metal wire or sheets just won’t do.
+In the meantime, you can contact your local manufacturer or Herculite Products to inquire about their Lectrolite® brand of conductive fabrics and learn how to use them today.
+Remember, you can use conductive materials to help control static and provide conductivity in small spaces where thick metal wire or sheets won’t do.
 Conductive fabrics have a variety of uses in the specialty fabrics industry.
 Manufacturers like Herculite Inc. custom engineer specialty products like conductive fabrics.
 Visit Herculite at www.herculite.com for more information.